ISAITB/docs-itb-ta/source/sessionDashboard/index.rst

 .. note::
   You can also define **custom formats** for any kind of XML report.
 This is managed as part of the community's :ref:`report settings<community__report_settings>`.

-Selecting the second export option produces the report in **PDF format**:
+Besides the XML report, you may also produce the report in **PDF format**:

 .. figure:: ../screenshots/test_case_report.png
   :align: center